GERCOIN/nydax/README.md

 ![NYDAX Dashboard](/images/NYDAX5.png)

 NYDAX is an Enterprise grade Digital Asset Exchange Platform, originally developed under a project called Innovation Network and then used to power NYDAX Digital Asset Exchange.
 We have decided to make the source code avaiable to public so that other users can benefit from it.
 Code is been provided as it is and we are not suggesting to use this code for production environment, however it gives you a good base to start with.
-If you want service support on this code please contact us through hello at nydax.com
+If you want service support on this code please contact us through hello(at)nydax.com

 How to run this project :

-- The setup script is assuming you are on Ubuntu 18.04 so you can setup an AWS instance , minimum 4 Gig ram and 10 gig disk space is needed, make sure ports 2083, 2053 ,3000 are open.
+- The setup script is assumes you are running an Ubuntu 18.04 , if not we suggest you can setup an AWS instance with minimum 4 gig RAM and 10 gig disk space. make sure ports 2083, 2053 ,3000 are open and follow steps below:

 1- clone this repository